Top of main content

 Infrastructure encompasses a diverse range of long-lasting, capital-intensive assets essential for society.
 This includes communication infrastructure like mobile towers and satellites, utilities such as water and waste management, and transportation hubs like airports, ports, and toll roads.
 The sector’s formal establishment as an asset class came with the privatization of assets in the 1990s, attracting significant investment from private investors.

-• Downside protection: Infrastructure investments often involve long-term contracts, offering resilience to economic volatility and market fluctuations.
+Infrastructure investments also often involve long-term contracts, offering resilience to economic volatility and market fluctuations.
 Nonetheless, these investments are still susceptible to project delays and operational issues.

 To learn more about our Infrastructure product suite, please contact your Relationship Manager.